KunchaUshaRani/Housing-price-prediction-ml/README.md

+🏠 House Price Prediction using Machine Learning
+📌 Project Overview

-This project predicts house prices using Machine Learning by analyzing property features such as location, area, and number of rooms.It includes data preprocessing, feature analysis, model training, and performance evaluation.The system is developed using Python, NumPy, Pandas, and Scikit-learn with regression-based ML models.
+This project predicts house prices using Machine Learning by analyzing property features such as location, area, and number of rooms.

+The system includes data preprocessing, feature analysis, model training, and performance evaluation.
+It is developed using Python, NumPy, Pandas, and Scikit-learn with regression-based machine learning models.

+The goal of this project is to help users estimate property prices accurately using intelligent data analysis.
-Key Features:
+🚀 Key Features
+1️⃣ Home Dashboard

-1.Home Dashboard:Provides a centralized view of the house price prediction system.Helps users easily navigate through data input, prediction, and results.
+Provides a centralized view of the house price prediction system.

+Helps users easily navigate through data input, prediction, and results.

+2️⃣ Prediction Interface

-2.Prediction Interface:Accepts user inputs such as location, area, and number of rooms.Generates house price predictions using the trained ML model.
+Accepts user inputs such as location, area, and number of rooms.

+Generates house price predictions using the trained machine learning model.

+3️⃣ Data Input Module

-3.Data Input Module:Allows users to enter or upload housing data efficiently.Ensures all required property features are captured for accurate prediction.
+Allows users to enter or upload housing data efficiently.

+Ensures all required property features are captured for accurate prediction.

+4️⃣ Result Analysis

-4.Result Analysis:Displays predicted house prices in a clear and understandable format.Helps users interpret the prediction outcome effectively.
+Displays predicted house prices in a clear and understandable format.

+Helps users interpret the prediction outcome effectively.

+5️⃣ Model Performance Evaluation

-5.Model Performance Evaluation:Evaluates the model using metrics like accuracy and MAE.Ensures reliability and effectiveness of the prediction system.
+Evaluates the model using metrics like Accuracy and Mean Absolute Error (MAE).

+Ensures reliability and effectiveness of the prediction system.

+🎯 Project Objective

-The House Price Prediction project aims to improve the accuracy and efficiency of estimating property values using machine learning techniques.
+The House Price Prediction system aims to improve the accuracy and efficiency of estimating property values using machine learning techniques.

 With a user-friendly system, users can input property details and analyze predicted prices, helping buyers, sellers, and investors make better real-estate decisions.

+🛠 Technologies Used

+Python

+NumPy

+Pandas

+Scikit-learn

+Machine Learning (Regression Models)
-How to Use Code
+⚙️ How to Run the Project

-Install Python and required libraries (NumPy, Pandas, Scikit-learn).Run the main Python file to train the model and predict house prices.Enter property details as input to get the predicted house price output.
+Step 1: Install Python

+Make sure Python is installed on your system.

+Step 2: Install Required Libraries

+Install the required libraries using pip:

+pip install numpy pandas scikit-learn

+Step 3: Run the Project

+Run the main Python file:

+python main.py

+Step 4: Enter Property Details

+Provide inputs such as:

+Location

+Area

+Number of rooms

+The system will generate the predicted house price.

+📊 Output

+The model predicts house prices and evaluates performance using:

+Mean Absolute Error (MAE)

+Accuracy metrics

+📌 Future Improvements

+Add a web interface using Flask or Streamlit

+Use larger real estate datasets

+Improve model accuracy with advanced ML algorithms

 <img width="1898" height="926" alt="Screenshot (10)" src="https://github.com/user-attachments/assets/8002cb7f-545d-42d4-8140-d108cb32a5a3" />
 <img width="1904" height="916" alt="Screenshot (6)" src="https://github.com/user-attachments/assets/e9b7ff20-775b-4bbe-96d2-501fb814aab8" />